• All Registered Voters Living In Madison County, KY Including Richmond City and Berea City May Sign

 A. The city limits of Richmond are wet.
 Berea is what's called moist, meaning you can get a drink in a restaurant but not buy alcohol in stores.
 Outside those locations the county is dry with the exception of places like golf courses, which have special licenses.

-Q. Who can sign the petition?
+Q. Who can vote?

 Q. If it passes will this change the moist status of the City of Berea?